merlinmann/wisdom/inspirado.md

 Wallechinsky, David, et al. *The Book of Lists*.
 1977.

+Walsh, Peter. *It's All Too Much: An Easy Plan for Living a Richer Life with Less Stuff*.
+Free Press, 2006.

 Watts, Alan W. *The Wisdom of Insecurity: A Message for an Age of Anxiety*.
 1951.